n-samaali/n-samaali/README.md

 ### Nice to meet you 👋

-My name is Nadeem and I study computer engineering at McGill.
+My name is Nadeem and I study computer engineering at McGill university.
 Welcome to my github profile !

 <!--